The History of Iota Chapter

 July 12, 1995 – Iota chapter was re-chartered and returned to its original designation as a graduate chapter as part of a previous Grand Conclave mandate to re-designate all intermediate chapters as graduate chapters.
 (The intended need for intermediate chapters no longer existed because of the proliferation of graduate and undergraduate chapters to this point).

 “The Chapter will work towards the continued survival of the Fraternity, preeminently through reclamation and retention efforts, always remembering that Friendship is Essential to the Soul…and to ensure the continued survival of Black Americans, especially in the City of Chicago, by nurturing the talent, education, competition and achievements of the best and brightest among its citizens, along with the standards of Omega and her Cardinal Principles of Manhood, Scholarship, Perseverance and Uplift, and to serve mankind in the name of Almighty God, the Supreme Basileus of the Universe.”

 Because of this Mission, the men of Iota chapter have a rich history of service to both the Fraternity and the City of Chicago.
 That mission and service continues today, centered around social action activities in and for the Black community, in the form of social service projects to worthy causes from volunteerism and mentoring to fundraising and philanthropic giving.
-Iota chapter also provides scholarship awards to graduating high school students in Chicago high schools from $100 to $2000 each; health initiative related activities through education; and voter registration efforts to encourage Black Chicagoans to be involved with the political process that helps shape their lives.
+Each year, Iota chapter also provides more than $10,000.00 in scholarship awards to graduating high school students in Chicago high schools from $100 to $2000 each; health initiative related activities through education; and voter registration efforts to encourage Black Chicagoans to be involved with the political process that helps shape their lives.